reecemartin/dogwood/README.md

 ### First Prototype (End of February 2020)

-The first prototype we developed was focused on the concept of anchors: We wanted to ensure that the most important part of dogwood -- being able to anchor questions to a specific anchor and browse questions only pertaining to a certain anchor -- is implemented first, so we can see whether our idea would actually be worthwhile to implement at all.
+The first prototype we developed was focused on the concept of anchors: We wanted to ensure that the most important part of Dogwood -- being able to anchor questions to a specific anchor and browse questions only pertaining to a certain anchor -- was implemented first, so we could see whether our idea would actually be worthwhile to implement at all.
 For this milestone, we implemented:

-* Importing of assignments from Canvas/Quercus (U of T's Canvas instance)
+* Importing of assignments from Canvas/Quercus (U of T's Canvas LMS instance)
 * Processing of assignments to extract anchor points
 * Adding questions to an anchor
 * Addding an instructor answer to a question
 * Displaying an assignment with questions in a sidebar
 * Displaying anchored questions when an anchor is clicked

-### Second Prototype (Mid-March 2020)
+### Second Prototype (Middle of March 2020)

-Our second milestone built upon what we implemented for the first phase, and we implemented a few more features that we deemed essential for dogwood, with the primary focus being on more Q&A functionalities and better presentation of information.
+Our second milestone built upon what we implemented for the first phase, and we implemented a few more features that we deemed essential to Dogwood, with the primary focus being on more Q&A functionality and better presentation of information.
 The features we implemented include:

 * A course page that lists out all the assignments categorized by due dates
 * A new question preview box that shows up when an anchor is hovered over, showing the number of questions in total, number of unanswered questions, and the top unanswered/overall question for the anchor